Shut Down (Blackpink song): Live performances and promotion

 On September 16, 2022, the group held a livestream on their official YouTube channel, one hour before the release of Born Pink, on a large stage themed after the concept of "Shut Down".
 In the broadcast, the members revealed behind-the-scenes stories of the music video filming, future activities and sneak peeks of the Born Pink World Tour, and they introduced the new songs on the album.
-On the same day, the group gave interviews on US radio stations Sirius XM and 102.7 KIIS FM.
+On the same day, the group gave interviews on US radio stations SiriusXM and 102.7 KIIS FM.
 On September 19, they performed the song live for the first time on Jimmy Kimmel Live! on ABC, and on September 25, they appeared on SBS's Inkigayo to perform the song for the first time on a South Korean music program.
 "Shut Down" was included in the setlist of Blackpink's Born Pink World Tour, which started in October 2022.
 On January 28, 2023, the group performed the song with Swedish violinist Daniel Lozakovich at the Le Gala des Pièces Jaunes charity event organized by the First Lady of France, Brigitte Macron, in Paris.
 In April and June 2023, Blackpink performed "Shut Down" during their headlining sets at the Coachella Valley Music and Arts Festival in Indio, California and BST Hyde Park in London.